Skip to contents

 test_method

 Statistical method to use.
+See @description for a full explanation of each.
 One of:

-• "LRT" – edgeR likelihood ratio test via glmFit + glmLRT (default).
-TMM normalisation is applied internally; norm.method is not applicable.
-Suitable for >= 4 replicates and raw count data.
+• "LRT" (default) — edgeR likelihood ratio test (glmFit + glmLRT).
+Recommended for >= 4 replicates and raw count data.
+TMM normalisation applied internally; norm.method ignored.

 norm.method

-• "mratios" – DESeq2 median of ratios normalisation, computed via estimateSizeFactors() and retrieved with counts(dds, normalized = TRUE).
-Unlike CPM, this method directly rescales the count matrix by sample-specific size factors, making it suitable for between-sample comparisons.
-Use this when you want DESeq2-style normalisation for the t-test without running the full DESeq2 pipeline.
+• "mratios" — DESeq2 median-of-ratios normalisation: each sample's counts are divided by a size factor estimated from the geometric mean of all genes.
+This directly rescales the count matrix and is suitable for between-sample comparisons.
+Use when you want DESeq2-style normalisation without running the full DESeq2 pipeline.

 gene.length